-Here are some other thoughts on the Panthers’ (2-2) final preseason game:
+Overall, it was a positive first step.
+Here are some other thoughts on the Panthers’ second preseason game of the year:

 A few more thoughts on Newton, who finished 4-of-9 for 65 yards.
 It had to be a confidence-builder for him and the coaching staff that he spun out of trouble under a heavy rush before going down.
 If this was a regular-season game, he might have turned one or two into positive yards.
 The ankle looks good to go.

 As much as Newton's return was anticipated, the return of running back Jonathan Stewart also spoke volumes.
 Stewart has been hampered by ankle injuries the past two seasons, and he entered training camp with a hamstring injury.
 But he looked stronger and more fluid than ever in rushing for touchdowns of 2 and 3 yards, his first time in the end zone since late in the 2012 season.
 His presence as an inside threat brings back visions of 2009, when he and DeAngelo Williams became known as "Double Trouble.''

 Benjamin made two tough catches over the middle, one from Newton and one from backup Derek Anderson, to further he is a legitimate No. 1 receiver.
 He also made a rookie mistake, head-butting the defender late in the first half after making a spectacular catch out of bounds.
 That earned him a good talking to from coach Ron Rivera.

 The defense started off slow for the second straight week, with the secondary looking shaky at best.
 But the Chiefs were held to two field goals, and the Panthers tightened things up in the second quarter.
 Cornerbacks Antoine Cason, Melvin White and Josh Norman made big plays.